flaviovdf/covid19-grouptesting/README.md

-# Simulates two methods for covid group tests
+# Simulates two methods for COVID-19 Group tests

 For english speakers, please check the papers.
 They are quite intuitive.
 For portuguese speakers the notebook is in Portuguese.
+The methods are the Partition scheme defined by Eberhardt, Jens Niklas et al. and the Matrix Scheme by Sinnott-Armstrong, Nasa et al.

+Also, we assume that testing 32 samples in a group is feasible.
+This was reported by (Yelin, Idan, et al.).

 ## Main References